junkei-okinawa/dify-google-cloud-terraform/README.md

 >
 > Add `*.tfvars` to your `.gitignore` file immediately to prevent accidental commits.
 For secure secret management, use environment variables (`TF_VAR_...`) or tools like Google Secret Manager.

-- Create a GCS bucket to manage Terraform state in advance, and replace "your-tfstate-bucket" in the `terraform/environments/dev/provider.tf` file with the name of the created bucket.
+- The GCS bucket for managing Terraform state will be created and configured using the automation commands above.
+For manual setup, create a GCS bucket and replace "your-tfstate-bucket" in the `terraform/environments/dev/provider.tf` file with your bucket name.

 ## Getting Started
 1. Clone the repository: